enriquetomasmb/bci/README.md

 ## Tools

 * [OpenBCI Cyton](https://openbci.com/) - EEG Recording
-* [Python](https://www.python.org/) - Python and the libraries for the creation of the experiment and synchronization of the EEG signal
+* [Python](https://www.python.org/) - Python and the libraries for the creation of the experiment and EEG signal synchronization

 ## Roadmap